Schadenfreude in the Digital Public Sphere: A cross-national and decade-long analysis of Facebook news engagement: Results

 \subsection{Schadenfreude by Country and Ideological Leaning}

-While reaction icons provide a useful first glimpse into how users respond emotionally to others’ misfortunes, they capture only the most superficial layer of engagement.
-Next, we look to understand how audiences verbalize their pleasure or amusement.
-Specifically, we quantify schadenfreude directly from the content of user comments, rather than from the choice of reaction icons (see the Methods section for more details on this process).
-Figure~\ref{fig:country_leaning} presents the average proportion of comments exhibiting schadenfreude across both countries and ideological leanings.
-This measure captures explicit expressions of amusement, mockery, or satisfaction at others’ misfortunes, offering a richer and more deliberate behavioral indicator than reaction-based metrics.
+Reaction icons capture only the most superficial layer of engagement.
+To understand how audiences verbalize pleasure or amusement, we quantify schadenfreude directly from comment text (see Methods).
+Figure~\ref{fig:country_leaning} presents the average proportion of comments exhibiting schadenfreude across countries and ideological leanings.

-Across all contexts, the prevalence of schadenfreude in comments far exceeds that inferred from ``Haha'' reactions.
-Whereas laughter reactions provide a visible but minimal signal, textual commentary reveals a much deeper and more frequent engagement with others’ misfortunes.
-In India, comments exhibiting schadenfreude constitute roughly 42\% of all responses to misfortune-related posts, nearly doubling the rate implied by Haha reactions.
+Across all contexts, the prevalence of schadenfreude in comments far exceeds that inferred from Haha reactions.
+In India, schadenfreude comments constitute roughly 42\% of all responses to misfortune posts, nearly doubling the Haha rate.
 The United States follows at about 32\%, and the United Kingdom at 28\%.
-These cross-national differences mirror the relative expressive patterns see in reactions observed earlier, but their magnitude suggests that laughter reactions alone may underestimate the frequency at which users engage in schadenfreude.
+These cross-national differences mirror the reaction-level patterns but suggest that laughter reactions alone substantially underestimate the frequency of schadenfreude.

-One interpretation is that Haha reactions serve as a lower-bound estimate of schadenfreude on the platform.
-Clicking an emoji is a fast, socially visible act—one that may be constrained by norms of decorum or the ambiguity of humor.
-Commenting, by contrast, allows for explicit verbalization, where users can gloat, ridicule, or moralize in detail, often amplifying the affective tone of the post.
-The discrepancy between the two measures thus points to the layered nature of emotional expression online.
-Schadenfreude can manifest both subtly (through laughter icons) and overtly (through language).
-While these modes are not mutually exclusive, a user can both react and comment, they may reflect different thresholds of emotional investment.
-Turning to ideological differences, the same general asymmetry persists.
-Right-leaning audiences exhibit the highest mean schadenfreude rate, approximately 38\%, followed by center-leaning audiences at about 34\$ and left-leaning audiences at 31\% (Left vs. Right: $t = -27.05$, $p < 0.001$; Center vs. Right: $t = -13.9$, $p < 0.001$; Left vs. Center: $t = -9.03$, $p < 0.001$).
+This discrepancy points to the layered nature of emotional expression online.
+Clicking an emoji is a fast, socially visible act that may be constrained by norms of decorum, whereas commenting allows explicit verbalization---gloating, ridicule, or moralizing in detail.
+These modes are not mutually exclusive but may reflect different thresholds of emotional investment.
+Turning to ideology, the same asymmetry persists: right-leaning audiences exhibit the highest mean schadenfreude rate (approximately 38\%), followed by center-leaning (34\%) and left-leaning (31\%) audiences (Left vs.\ Right: $t = -27.05$, $p < 0.001$; Center vs.\ Right: $t = -13.9$, $p < 0.001$; Left vs.\ Center: $t = -9.03$, $p < 0.001$).

-\subsection{Topics of misfortune and the contexts that elicit schadenfreude}
+\subsection{Topics of Misfortune and the Contexts That Elicit Schadenfreude}